 The last resort is to conduct a factory reset.
 But watch out because this will erase all the data on your Android device, so only do this if you really have tried all of the above options.

-The easiest method for doing this with a locked phone is by logging into the Android Device Manager online.
+The easiest method for doing this with a locked phone is by logging into Google's Find My Device online.
 From here you have the option to conduct a complete factory reset.

 If you can't access Android Device Manager for some reason, or you're not signed into your Google Account on the locked device, then you must do a hardware reset, which means entering your device’s recovery mode manually.